jundongl-liu/Gamma-Log-in-UNet_zoo/README.md

  you will get the results in "saved_predict" folder.
  The predict results and the difference images are in the same place.

+ The specific values of iou and difference are displayed at the interface.